Absolutely. The Pacific Northwest’s long summer days were made for solar.

-Homeowners can get a Residential Income Tax Credit of 30 percent of the total cost of an installed system.
-This incentive is available until 2016 and can be “carried over” each year until it’s used up, or until time is up, whichever comes first.
+Yes!
+Homeowners can get an Income Tax Credit of 30 percent of the total cost of an installed system.
+This incentive reduces from 30 percent to 26 percent in 2020 and 22 percent in 2021.
 Businesses and rental property owners are also eligible for a 30 percent tax credit, in addition to federal depreciation savings (MACRS).

-Oregon residents can get a tax credit on their state income taxes by adding a solar energy system to their homes.
+OREGON: Oregon residents can get a credit on their state income taxes for adding a solar energy system to their homes.
 The tax credit is based on $1.70 for every watt up to $6,000 per residence taken over four years ($1,500 per year) limited to 50 percent of the cost of the system.
-Most Oregon residents who install solar receive the full $1,500 per year for four years.

 Net metering is an agreement between you and your utility where you are allowed to bank credits whenever your system is producing more energy than your home is using.

 Typically, this occurs in the sunny summer months, when your system is most productive.
 In the winter, you can draw from those credits, keeping your bills low.

 There is a net metering fiscal year, which runs from May-April in Washington State.
 On April 30, you will forfeit any credits that you may have with the utility.
 The year resets on May 1, coinciding with the long summer days to start building up credits again.

 In Oregon, the fiscal year runs from April-March.
 If you still have kWh “in the bank” at the end of March, the utility may credit you or transfer those credits to customers in their low-income program.
 Having extra credits is rare: Systems aren’t usually designed to produce more than 100 percent of your annual consumption.